-- sample-option - r\ rows
+- sample-option - r rows

 A row sample is used to read r rows from the table.
 The value r must be an integer that is greater than zero directs Trafodion SQL to choose rows randomly from the table.
 The value percent must be a value between zero and 100 (0 < percent <= 100).
 In addition, only the first four digits to the right of the decimal point are significant.
-For example, value 0.00001 is considered to be 0.0000, Value 1.23456 is considered to be 1.2345.
+For example, value 0.00001 is considered to be 0.0000, Value 1.23456 is considered to be directs Trafodion SQL to create a persistent sample table and store the random sample in it.
+This table can then be used later for updating statistics incrementally.